JuileeGund115/Cybersecurity-Portfolio/README.md

 At Tata Consultancy Services (TCS), I served as a Quality Assurance Lead, overseeing security testing and vulnerability management for blockchain applications.
 I led a cross-functional security testing team, implemented blockchain security best practices, and ensured compliance with industry standards.

-I am passionate about identifying and mitigating security risks, leveraging my problem-solving mindset to analyze complex attack vectors.
-I actively work on security research, CTF challenges, and hands-on projects to stay ahead in the evolving cybersecurity landscape.
+I am passionate about identifying and mitigating security risks and actively work on security research, CTF challenges, and hands-on projects to stay ahead in the evolving cybersecurity landscape.

 ## Key Skills and Tools 👩‍💻
 - Penetration Testing & Vulnerability Assessment – BurpSuite, Metasploit, Kali Linux